My Quiet Kitchen

 Can I sub a different kind of flour?

-Do I need an egg substitute to make vegan banana bread?
+Do I need an egg substitute for vegan banana bread?

 Serving Suggestions